 If history, physical examination, and imaging studies are normal, colonic transit studies (radiopaque marker studies) or motility studies (colonic or anorectal manometry) can help identify less common causes of constipation.

-Many of the following drugs can be used in children, but doses must be adjusted accordingly.
+Many of the drugs below can be used in children, but doses must be adjusted accordingly.
 Many of these remedies are available in oral form and as rectal suppositories and enemas.
+For toilet-trained children, the typical duration of medical treatment for functional constipation is at least two months.
+It should then be gradually discontinued only after complete resolution of constipation symptoms for a month.
+For children in the developmental stages of toilet training, the treatments are usually stopped only when toilet training has successfully been achieved.

 Simple therapies, including supplemental fruit juices with sorbitol (for infants already eating solid foods), and those therapies mentioned above, should be tried first.
 Glycerin suppositories or rectal stimulation with a lubricated thermometer may occasionally be used if absolutely required.
 Enemas and stimulant laxatives should not be used in infants.